 A warm and compassionate counsellor who offers support in safe and welcoming settings in Braintree town centre.
-I am a fully insured and registered member of the British Association for Counselling and Psychotherapy and have particular interests in working with bereavement and loss and anxiety.
+I am a fully insured and accredited member of the British Association for Counselling and Psychotherapy and have particular interests in working with anxiety, bereavement and loss, trauma and traumatic bereavement.

 MY PHILOSOPHY AND COUNSELLING APPROACH: